 Several treatments are usually necessary to see results.

-A number of home remedies are very effective at treating folliculitis and its symptoms.
+Several home remedies are effective at treating folliculitis and its symptoms.
 They include:

-- Warm compresses.
-Placing a warm compress on the affected area can reduce itching and draw out pus.
-To make a compress, simply soak a cloth in warm water and wring out the excess.
-Apply to the skin for up to 20 minutes.
-Repeat as needed.
+- Warm compresses: Placing a warm compress on the affected area can reduce itching and draw out pus.
+A person can make a compress by soaking a cloth in warm water and wringing out the excess.

-- Over-the-counter products.
-Several topical creams, gels, and washes are available for folliculitis without a prescription.
+- Over-the-counter products: Several topical creams, gels, and washes are available for folliculitis without a prescription.
 These may help reduce general inflammation.

-- Good hygiene.
-Gently washing the affected area twice daily with a mild soap will help reduce the infection.
-Always use clean hands.
-A washcloth is not recommended as it can cause further irritation to the skin.
-Use a clean towel for drying.
-Wash all towels after use to reduce the risk of transmitting the infection.
+- Good hygiene: Gently washing the affected area twice daily with a mild soap will help reduce the infection.
+A washcloth is not advisable as it can cause further irritation to the skin.

-- Soothing bath.
-Soaking in a tub of warm water may help reduce the itching and pain associated with folliculitis.
-Adding oatmeal or an oatmeal-based product can be helpful, as
+- Soothing bath: Soaking in a tub of warm water may help reduce the itching and pain associated with folliculitis.

 To prevent folliculitis, avoid or reduce exposure to the causes of the condition.
 These include: